 A car tire manufacturer is testing the average number of miles their tires can be used before the treads are fully stripped.
 The experiment involves running 3,600 tires on a treadmill that simulates the conditions a tire may experience on the road.
 The experiment found that the mean miles driven before the treads were stripped was 60,000 miles.
 The distances were normally distributed with a standard deviation of 750 miles.
 How many tires survived beyond 58,500 miles in the experiment?

-Using what you’ve learned so far, you should be able to come up with the exact number!
+Using what you’ve learned so far, you should be able to find the exact number.

 Answer: 3,528